buddhikac96/calang/README.md

 # calang
 calang is a Simple Programming language which is compiled into Java.
-This language contains simple arithmetic operations.
+This language contains simple arithmetic operations..

 ## Sample Code